 PREVIOUS: Adult Play #2

-Betrayal trauma occurs when the people or institutions on which you depends for survival significantly violate ours trust or well-being
+This is when the people or institutions you depend on for survival significantly violate your trust or well-being

-EXP: Childhood physical, emotional, or sexual abuse perpetrated by a
+EXP: physical, emotional, or sexual abuse perpetrated by a caregiver

-Q: Does the victim need to be conscious of the betrayal in order to call it “betrayal trauma”?
+Q: Does the victim need to be conscious of the betrayal to call it “betrayal trauma”?

 ANS: “No.” Being mistreated is by definition betrayal, whether the child recognizes it explicitly or not.